kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 ## The Illusion of Competence and the Collectors Fallacy

-A lot of people avoid taking notes and search on the Internet instead.
+A lot of people avoid taking notes and search for answers on the Internet instead.
 This is a grave error because it looks convenient to have all knowledge <q>at the tips of my fingers</q>.
-And worse, it produces the **Illusion of Competence**[^schroder2018aa] in a person. <q>I don’t need to know this, I can always look it up</q> is a common sentence you hear today. <q>I can ask Siri or Alexa</q>.
+And worse, it produces the **Illusion of Competence**[^schroder2018aa] in a person. <q>I don’t need to know this, I can always look it up</q> is a common sentence you hear today. <q>I can ask Siri or Alexa.</q>

 But knowledge-building doesn’t work that way.
 And saving content into some archive doesn’t either.
 I’m guilty of this myself.
 Having used Evernote for a decade I was used to saving everything I _wanted to remember_ into the tool.
 I sorted and curated, tagged, and sometimes even highlighted content.
 But I fell victim to the **Collectors Fallacy**[^tietze2014aa].
 Because you collected something doesn’t mean you learned it or are able to explain it.

-A few months ago a co-worker pointed me to the **Zettelkasten method**.
+A few months ago a co-worker pointed me to the **Zettelkasten Method**.
 At first, I discarded it as too complicated.
 The founder _Niklas Luhmann_ seemed rather eccentric to me.
 His physical Zettelkasten—a huge shelve with 90,000 notes—was an abomination to me as a [Minimalist](/minimalism/).

 But a few weeks ago I found some time reading into the links my colleague had sent me about the method.
 I learned that [Ryan Holiday] and [Robert Greene] use similar methods for note-taking.

 ## The Zettelkasten Method

-This essay is not meant to be a deep introduction to the Zettelkasten method, but rather showing how I implemented it into my daily workflow.
+This essay is not meant to be a deep introduction to the Zettelkasten method, but rather shows how I implemented it into my daily workflow.
 To read more about the method I recommend the fantastic illustrated essay [Zettelkasten — How One German Scholar Was So Freakishly Productive][dclear] by _David B. Clear_ and [Living with a Zettelkasten][meriksson] by _Magnus Eriksson_.
 Another good hub for information is the website [Zettelkasten](https://zettelkasten.de/) by _Christian Tietze_.

 But I’ll shortly introduce the concept for better understanding: **Zettelkasten** is a German word meaning **note** (Zettel) **box** (Kasten).